 Women have used popular culture to highlight the problem of sexual harassment and violence against women, such as the graffiti “Circle of Hell”, by Mira Shihadeh, and the documentary “The People’s Girls”.
 They have subverted dominant notions of women as weak and vulnerable, such as in the graffiti image entitled “No to Sexual Harassment” (also by Shihadeh) and the cartoon “My Soul will Never be Defeated”, by Doaa Eladl.
 Moreover, graffiti images around Cairo’s streets celebrated the bravery of Samira Ibrahim, one of the victims of the so-called ‘virginity tests’ who raised a court case against the doctor who was responsible for carrying out the ‘test’ together with the anonymous woman of the ‘blue bra’ incident, who was respectfully named ‘sitt al-banat’ or ‘the best of girls’.

 One of the most important achievements of the 25 January Revolution is undoubtedly women’s success in pressuring the state to address the problem of sexual harassment against women.
 In 2014, the government amended the Penal Code to stiffen punishment for sexual harassment, paving the way for the prosecution of some (although, not all) cases of gang rapes in Tahrir Square, as well as announcing a national strategy to combat violence against women.
-In this respect, Egyptian rap artist, Zap Tharwat, recorded the song 'Whose Fault is It'.
+As part of the official campaign, Egyptian rap artist, Zap Tharwat, recorded the song 'Whose Fault is It'.
 Significantly, Abdel-Fattah El-Sisi was the first Egyptian president to speak publicly about sexual violence against women.
-However, as part of the growing repression after 2013, his government has harassed and prosecuted several of the women activists, such as Azza Soliman, Mozn Hassan and Aida Seif El-Dawla, who played an important leadership role in documenting violence against women and supporting women survivors.
+However, as part of the growing repression under his regime after 2013, authorities have harassed and prosecuted several of the women activists, such as Azza Soliman, Mozn Hassan and Aida Seif El-Dawla, who played an important leadership role in documenting violence against women and supporting women survivors.

 - To cite: Pratt, Nicola (2020) Women in the Egyptian revolution and their resistance against violence, in Politics, Popular Culture and the 2011 Egyptian Revolution, https://egyptrevolution2011.ac.uk/exhibits/show/women-and-the-revolution/women-and-the-revolution